top of page

 Copia de Application to Host an ISUF Conference.png

-Its origins trace back to 1541 when it was founded by the Spanish conqueror Pedro de Valdivia.
 The city's downtown core displays splendid 19th-century neoclassical architecture, with notable landmarks like La Moneda Palace, originally a colonial coin factory, now serving as the Presidential Palace, surrounded by the Civic Centre meticulously planned by Karl H. Brunner in 1932.

 Despite its modernization, Santiago still preserves colonial remnants interspersed throughout its metropolitan fabric.
 The cityscape is punctuated by standalone hills and the swift-flowing Mapocho River, bordered by green spaces like the Parque Forestal.
 Additionally, the majestic Andes Mountain range provides a stunning backdrop visible from various vantage points across the city.
 Santiago's geographical location offers unparalleled access to natural wonders, with vineyards encircling its outskirts and the mountains and Pacific Ocean within an hour's drive, making it a truly captivating destination.